cooper/ferret/doc/intro/30-classes.md

 String, Number, List, and Hash are class instance objects.

-[`class`](../Keywords.md#class) declarations occur at the document level and look like this.
+[`class`](../Keywords.md#class) declarations occur at the document or package level and look like this.

     class Person